CawdV3.1

 How you display worker traits will effect your grade, hopefully positively, but potentially negatively.
 The moral of the story is this, everyone starts out as average.
 The world is average.
 There is nothing wrong with it, but there is nothing spectacularly wonderful about it either.
 How you work, will positively affect your grade, or negatively affect your grade.

-If you are always on time with attendance and work, try your best, and interact well with students and the CTE staff, the worker trait component of your grade will be an A. Remember, that is 50% of your grade.
-On the other hand, arriving late, not being on task, having music to loud, being a distraction in class, not working well with other students or staff, will detract from your grade.
+If you are always on time with attendance and work, try your best, and interact well with students and the CTE staff, the worker trait component of your grade will be an A. Remember, that is 25% of your grade.
+On the other hand not following directions, arriving late, not being on task, surfing the web instead of working, having music to loud, being a distraction in class, not working well with other students or staff, leaving a messy station at the end of the day, will detract from your grade.
 If you behave and work below average, your worker trait component will reflect this.

 This is not meant to scare you.
 Many of you already act appropriately and work hard, and will reap the benefits of positive worker traits.
 Just be aware that these traits, or employability skills, are important to CTE, will be important to you as a student now, and as an adult later in life.